gersteinlab/shiny-dim-reduction/README.md

 This tool offers two options for storing the precomputed data that the application uses.

 * The first option is local storage.
 This is sufficient for portable executables, but will not be hostable online via Shiny and requires the source code version to be accompanied by a dataset.
 * The second option is AWS.S3 storage, which resolves the issues above.
 Although AWS offers a free plan, the onus is on the user to ensure that their AWS usage does not exceed their budget.

 To pursue AWS integration, the user must first create an "s3_master.R" file as shown in "s3_master_template.R" with the credentials of an AWS IAM account that has full permissions in Amazon S3.
 This master account will upload data and its credentials should not be distributed with the generated app.

-Generated apps should each be distributed with a set of AWS keys that link to an account with limited permissions.
+Generated apps should each be distributed with an AWS key (id, secret, S3 bucket) that link to an account with limited permissions.
 These permissions generally ought to include list / get / put, but the overall budget and permissions are in the hands of the developer.
 Please see example_aws_json.txt for an example policy.

 <a name="portable-executables"/>